austinhuang0131/joinmatrix/guide/qna.md

 ### For average users, is Matrix trustworthy?

 The tech?
 Yes, most of the components of Matrix are open source.
 The only exception that this guide is aware of is the Scalar integration manager, which Element and SchildiChat use as default.
-However, this guide [provides](../#pc-and-mobile) methods to use the open source [Dimension](https://github.com/turt2live/matrix-dimension) integration manager instead.
+(The open source [Dimension](https://github.com/turt2live/matrix-dimension) integration manager has been abandoned.)

 The operators?
 Note that you have the freedom to pick [your homeserver](../../servers).
 Do you trust big corporations, or small guys that are actually enthusiastic about privacy?
 Do your research.